willjones0108/SHARE_BEAR/README.md

 1. Navigate to the grant view showing all phases and select reorder phases
 2. Use the arrows to reorder phases

-## Managing Projects
+## Managing Projects (Task/Folders)

+Project = Task = Folder
+The Project.Type determines the type

 ### Creating a Project

-1. From a phase view, click "Add Project"
+1. From a phase view, click "Add Task/Folder"
 2. Fill in project details:
    - Title
    - Description
-   - Project Type
    - Tracking Status
-3. Save the project/Add permissions (Bugs Present)
+3. Save the project/Add permissions

 ### Project Permissions